-- 24.1 A Client, Authorised User or any interested party may notify the CEO or a Senior Manager of any complaint regarding any Employee in relation to this Conflicts Policy.
-Where a complaint relates to the CEO, the complainant may approach the Compliance Committee directly and this paragraph should be read accordingly. - 24.2 The CEO or Senior Manager (or the Compliance Committee, if applicable) will consider a complaint as soon as reasonably practicable following the referral in terms of this paragraph. - 24.3 In considering a complaint, the CEO or Senior Manager (or the Compliance Committee, if applicable) may make any enquiries relevant to the complaint, seek information from the relevant Client, Authorised Users or Employee and determine how the complaint will be considered. - 24.4 The CEO or Senior Manager (assuming the complaint does not involve either of them) may take action against employees and such action will in terms of labour law and if applicable civil or criminal law.
-The Conflicts Policy and a Code of Conduct will be built into each employment contract and thus if any employee acts contrary to the Conflicts Policy, we shall proceed with take legal action in terms of the labour law, civil law and criminal law, depending on the circumstances relating to the breach. - 24.5 If the investigation involves the CEO, then the Compliance Committee, will take action against him/her as set out in this paragraph 24 and 25 below.
-The Exchange may still take action against the CEO in terms of his contract of employment and labour law. - 24.6 If the investigation involves a director the CEO or Senior Manager may investigate the matter and make a recommendation to the Compliance Committee.
-Notwithstanding the Exchange can still take action in terms of labour law, civil law and criminal law against the director if he is also an employee of the Exchange. - 24.7 The Compliance will finalise all investigations involving directors in terms of their letters of appointment as directors and decide whether or not to take action against.
+25.1 A Client, Authorised User or any interested party may notify the CEO or a Senior Manager of any complaint regarding any Employee in relation to this Conflicts Policy.
+Where a complaint relates

+- to the CEO, the complainant may approach the Compliance Committee directly and this paragraph should be read accordingly. - 25.2 The CEO or Senior Manager (or the Compliance Committee, if applicable) will consider a complaint as soon as reasonably practicable following the referral in terms of this paragraph. - 25.3 In considering a complaint, the CEO or Senior Manager (or the Compliance Committee, if applicable) may make any enquiries relevant to the complaint, seek information from the relevant Client, Authorised Users or Employee and determine how the complaint will be considered. - 25.4 The CEO or Senior Manager (assuming the complaint does not involve either of them) may take action against Employees and such action will be in accordance with labour law and if applicable civil or criminal law.
+The Conflicts Policy and a Code of Conduct will be built into each employment contract and thus if any staff member acts contrary to the Conflicts Policy, CTSE may proceed with legal action in terms of the labour law, civil law and criminal law, depending on the circumstances relating to the breach. - 25.5 If the investigation involves the CEO, then the Compliance Committee, will take action against him/her as set out in this paragraph 24 and 25 below.
+The Exchange may still take action against the CEO in terms of his/her contract of employment and labour law. - 25.6 If the investigation involves a Director the CEO or Senior Manager may investigate the matter and make a recommendation to the Compliance Committee.
+Notwithstanding this, the Exchange could still take action against the Director in terms of labour law, civil law and criminal law if he/she is also an employee of the Exchange. - 25.7 The Compliance will finalise all investigations involving directors in terms of their letters of appointment as directors and decide whether or not to take action against.

-25 POWERS TO IMPOSE PENALTIES AND SANCTIONS
+26 POWERS TO IMPOSE PENALTIES AND SANCTIONS

-- 25.1 The Compliance Committee may, impose a penalty of the kind described below, in relation to a contravention of this Conflict Policy. - 25.2 The Compliance Committee may impose or utilise one or more of the penalties set out below: - 25.2.1 a public statement outlining the contravention of the Conflicts Policy; - 25.2.2 disgorgement of any profit arising from the contravention of the Conflicts Policy; - 25.2.3 an order to pay the reasonable costs of the Compliance Committee; and/or - 25.2.4 in relation to executive directors a penalty not exceeding the previous year's salary and in relation to non-executive directors and committee members a penalty not exceeding twice the previous year's fees earned as a non-executive on the CTSE Board. - 25.3 No provision contained in this Conflict Policy will limit the rights of CTSE against any person CTSE Conflict of Interest Policy Page 29 of 27 including Employees under an employment agreement or any similar agreement.
+- 26.1 The Compliance Committee may, impose a penalty of the kind described below, in relation to a contravention of this Conflict Policy. - 26.2 The Compliance Committee may impose or utilise one or more of the penalties set out below: - 26.2.1 a public statement outlining the contravention of the Conflicts Policy; - 26.2.2 disgorgement of any profit arising from the contravention of the Conflicts Policy; - 26.2.3 an order to pay the reasonable costs of the Compliance Committee; and/or - 26.2.4 in relation to executive directors a penalty not exceeding the previous year's salary and in relation to non-executive directors and committee members a penalty not exceeding twice the previous year's fees earned as a non-executive on the CTSE Board. - 26.3 No provision contained in this Conflict Policy will limit the rights of CTSE against any person including Employees under an employment agreement or any similar agreement.

-26 TRAINING
+27 TRAINING

-26.1 CTSE shall ensure that all CTSE staff members undergo training as to obtain a full understanding of the Conflict Policy, conflicts of interest in general and who the role players are.
+27.1 CTSE shall ensure that all CTSE staff members undergo training as to obtain a full understanding of the Conflict Policy, conflicts of interest in general and who the role players are.